-In each level, the participants were shown a timed sequence of face images (1 second per face, with a 1.4 second inter-stimulus interval) and asked to press 'r' when the same image repeated (Figure 2).
-Images could repeat within and across levels.
-From the 10k US Adult Faces Database, 2,222 photos were randomly selected as target images, while 6,468 were used as filler images.
-Measures of memorability are taken as hit rates (HR) and false alarm rates (FAR) for repetition detection on the target photos, where repetitions were spaced 91-109 photos apart.
-This broad space between images (about 4.5 minutes) allows capturing of memory well beyond short term memory and working memory.
-Isola, Xiao, Parikh, Torralba, & Oliva (in press) tested how image memory varies when the second image exposure ranges from 36 seconds (or ~15 intervening images) to 40 minutes (~ 1,000 intervening images) after the first image, and found that memorability rank remains stable across these various delays.
-Therefore, in Experiment 1, we choose to test memory at approximately four minutes after the first face exposure, which allows the testing of many stimuli in a short period of time, while tapping into long-term storage.
-Repetition with the filler photos acted as a "vigilance task" to test the reliability of participants, with repetitions spaced 1-7 photos apart.
+target images, while 6,468 were used as filler images.
+Measures of memorability are taken as hit rates (HRs) and false-alarm rates (FARs) for repetition detection on the target photos, where repetitions were spaced 91-109 photos apart.
+This broad space between images (about 4.5 min) allows capturing of memory well beyond short-term memory and working memory.
+Isola, Xiao, Parikh, Torralba, and Oliva (in press) tested how image memory varies when the second image exposure ranges from 36 s (or ~ 15 intervening images) to 40 min (~1,000 intervening images) after the first image and found that memorability rank remains stable across these various delays.
+Therefore, in Experiment 1, we choose to test memory at approximately 4 min after the first face exposure, which allows the testing of many stimuli in a short period of time while tapping into long-term storage.
+Repetition with the filler photos acted as a vigilance task to test the reliability of participants, with repetitions spaced 1-7 photos apart.
 The rest of the fillers were used as spacing between the target photos.
 In order to ensure the quality of participants, only workers with an AMT approval rate of at least 95% were allowed to participate.
-Workers who did poorly on the vigilance task (with poor performance being measured as greater than 50% false alarms on the last 30 nonrepeat images or less than 50% hits for the last ten vigilance repeats) were also prevented from continuing with the task.
-Only workers with a computer IP address within the US were allowed in the game in order to match worker demographics with the stimulus demographics.
+Workers who did poorly on the vigilance task (with poor performance being measured as more than 50% false alarms on the last 30 nonrepeat images or less than 50% hits for the last 10 vigilance repeats) were also prevented from continuing with the task.
+Only workers with a computer IP address within the United States were allowed in the game in order to match worker demographics with the stimulus demographics.